Niche & specialty

 Post-construction cleaning in Edmonton: what's actually included

 Post-construction cleaning isn't the same as deep cleaning.
-The two-pass method, the drywall-dust problem, and what a $45/hour Edmonton crew should actually accomplish.
+The two-pass method, the drywall-dust problem, and why this is the one service we still quote on inspection in Edmonton.

 TL;DR

 Post-construction cleaning in Edmonton uses a two-pass method — a rough pass to remove debris and the worst dust, then a fine pass 24+ hours later once airborne dust has settled.
-A two-person crew at $45 per cleaner per hour clears 1,500 sq ft of new finish in 8–12 hours total.
+Scope is too variable for a fixed tier, so we quote on inspection.
+A two-person crew clears 1,500 sq ft of new finish in 8–12 hours; typical Edmonton projects land between $230 and $570.

 Why the two-pass method